 Learn the Lingo

-You’ll see pre-seasoned on cast iron cookware labels.
+You’ll see the term ‘pre-seasoned’ on cast iron cookware labels.
 It usually means a wax-based coating has been applied to prevent rust while the pans are in the warehouse or on store shelves.
 But some pans may actually be pre-seasoned so they can be used right away.
 To learn which, look for the manufacturer's instructions.

 Hard-coat anodized is a fancy way of saying the soft surface of nearly pure aluminum has been changed to a hard surface—it has nothing to do with the nonstick coating.

 All the chatter about clad-ultra typically means the pot is made of separate pieces of metal that were fused together.
-So, while the outer and inner sides of the pan are stainless, the inside layer is aluminum or copper, or another material more conductive or magnetic.
+So, while the outer and inner sides of the pan might be stainless, the inside layer could be something like aluminum or copper, or another material more conductive or magnetic.
 Clad can also mean a material was added to the bottom of a stainless-steel pan, enhancing heat transfer.

 Cookware Shopping Tips: How to Buy the Right One?